Comparing Government and Private Sector Compensation in Alberta, 2021

-- Using data on individual workers from January to December 2018, this report estimates the wage differential between the government and private sectors in Alberta.
-It also evaluates four non-wage benefits for which data are available to quantify compensation differences between the two sectors.
+- Using data on individual workers from January to December 2021, this report estimates the wage differential between the government and private sectors in Alberta.
+It also evaluates four non-wage benefits for which data are available to quantify differences in compensation between the two sectors.

-- The data that are available on non-wage benefits suggest that the government sector enjoys an advantage over the private sector.
-For example, 70.2% of government workers in Alberta are covered by a registered pension plan, compared to 20.3% of private-sector workers.
-Of those covered by a registered pension plan, 95.2% of government workers enjoyed a defined benefit pension compared to 31.0% of private-sector workers.
+- Available data on non-wage benefits suggest that the government sector enjoys an advantage over the private sector.
+For example, 70.7% of government workers in Alberta are covered by a registered pension plan, compared to 19.2% of private-sector workers.
+Of those covered by a registered pension plan, 94.9% of government workers enjoyed a defined-benefit pension compared to 33.0% of private-sector workers.

-- In addition, government workers retire earlier than their private-sector counterparts— about 1.8 years on average—and are much less likely to lose their jobs (3.2% in the private sector compared to 0.6% in the public sector).
+- In addition, government workers retire earlier than their private-sector counterparts— about 1.5 years on average—and were less likely to lose their jobs in 2021.

 More from this study